Chris Marker: Return to personal work (1974–1986)

-In 1974 returned to his personal work and made a film outside of ISKRA.
+In 1974 Marker returned to his personal work and made a film outside of ISKRA.
 La Solitude du chanteur de fond is a one-hour documentary about Marker's friend Yves Montand's benefit concert for Chilean refugees.
 The concert was Montand's first public performance in four years, and the documentary includes film clips from his long career as a singer and actor.

 Marker had been working on a film about Chile with ISKRA since 1973.
 Marker had collaborated with Belgian sociologist Armand Mattelart and ISKRA members Valérie Mayoux and Jacqueline Meppiel to shoot and collect the visual materials, which Marker then edited together and provided the commentary for.
 The resulting film was the two and a half-hour documentary La Spirale, released in 1975.
 The film chronicles events in Chile, beginning with the 1970 election of socialist President Salvador Allende until his murder and the resulting coup in 1973.

 Marker then began work on one of his most ambitious films, A Grin Without a Cat, released in 1977.
 The film's title refers to the Cheshire Cat from Alice in Wonderland.
 The metaphor compares the promise of the global socialist movement before May 1968 (the grin) with its actual presence in the world after May 1968 (the cat).
 The film's original French title is Le fond de l'air est rouge, which means "the air is essentially red", or "revolution is in the air", implying that the socialist movement was everywhere around the world.

 The film was intended to be an all-encompassing portrait of political movements since May 1968, a summation of the work which he had taken part in for ten years.
 The film is divided into two parts: the first half focuses on the hopes and idealism before May 1968, and the second half on the disillusion and disappointments since those events.
 Marker begins the film with the Odessa Steps sequence from Sergei Eisenstein's film The Battleship Potemkin, which Marker points out is a fictitious creation of Eisenstein which has still influenced the image of the historical event.
 Marker used very little commentary in this film, but the film's montage structure and preoccupation with memory make it a Marker film.
 Upon release, the film was criticized for not addressing many current issues of the New Left such as the woman's movement, sexual liberation and worker self-management.
 The film was re-released in the US in 2002.